fedi-to/fedicraft/README.md

 On the server:

-- Converts ActivityPub handles into federated network links (NYI)
+- Converts ActivityPub handles into federated network links

 ## Contributing